SexChrLab/Nasonia/README.md

 We created a custom Nasonia giraulti reference genome by substituting sites with fixed allele differences between the two inbred species with the N. giraulti allele using GATK’s FastaAlternateReferenceMaker (McKenna et al. 2010).
 A site was considered to be fixed and different if it was homozygous for the N. vitripennis reference allele among all three of the biological VV samples and homozygous alternate among all three of the biological GG samples.
 All samples were aligned to both the N.vit and the pseudo N.gir reference genomes as described in step 1.

-To make a pseudo N.giraulti reference genome you first need to have called variants when samples were aligned to the N.vit reference genome Step 1.
+To make a pseudo N.giraulti reference genome you first need to have called variants when samples were aligned to the N.vit reference genome from step 1.
 Then you can run the script run_fixedDifferences.sh which will call a set of python scripts for identifying sits that are fixed and different between VV and GG.
+After this step has finished, there will be a text file in the FixedDifferences folder that contian the fixed sites infomation, Sayres_Clark_intersect.txt.
+Now run the script run_FastaAlternateReference.sh which will then make the pseudo N.giraulti reference genome with fixed differences information contained in the Sayres_Clark_intersect.txt file.
+Re-process the samples as described in step 1 using the new pseudo N.giraulti reference genome for alignment.

 ### 3. Differential expression analysis